Manassa Thomas Pope: Career and family life

-Pope moved to Raleigh in 1899, establishing his doctor's office on Fayetteville Street and later at 13 East Hargett Street.
+Pope moved to Raleigh in 1899, establishing his medical practice on Fayetteville Street and later at 13 East Hargett Street.
 He built his two-story brick home at 511 South Wilmington Street in 1901.
 The last remaining home from a once segregated neighborhood of middle class African Americans, it is now the M. T. Pope House Museum.

-His wife died in 1906 and he married Delia H. Phillips, an educator, the following year.
+His wife died in 1906 and he married a second time to Delia Haywood Phillips, an educator, the following year.
 They had two daughters: Evelyn and Ruth who graduated from Columbia University and became teachers.

-He helped organize Mechanics and Farmers Bank in Durham, North Carolina.
+Pope helped organize Mechanics and Farmers Bank in Durham, North Carolina.

 Facing abuse and discrimination from a rising tide of restrictions from an organized movement for white supremacy, he ran for mayor of Raleigh in 1919.

-He was a classmate and friend of James H. Young whose regiment he served in.

-He was related to Pocahontas Pope and Cleero Pope.